Accessibility conformance

 • Level AA: The mid-range level that ensures a broader spectrum of accessibility needs are met.
 This is often the target standard.

-• Level AAA: The highest level, addressing the most comprehensive set of accessibility needs.
+• Level AAA: The highest level, addressing the broadest set of accessibility needs.
 Achieving this level is challenging and not required for most standards.

 We aim to align with WCAG 2.1 Level AA, ensuring a balance between broad accessibility and practical implementation.